nghiant3223/handbook/base/os/thread.md

 |-|-----------|----------------|
 | Race Condition | Transfer | Transfer 1 |
 | No Race Condition | Transfer 3| Transfer 2 |

+To sum it up, data race is completely different from race condition.
+Race conditions and data races are not subset of one another, neither the necessary, nor the sufficient condition for one another.
+There are considerable overlap: many race conditions are due to data races and many data races lead to race conditions.
+On the other hand: we can have race conditions without data races and data races without race conditions.

+## Signal

+A signal is a notification sent to a process in order to notify it of an event that occured.
+When the signal is sent, the OS interrupts the target process's normal flow of execution to deliver the signal.
+If the process has previously registered a signal handler, that routine is executed.
+Otherwise, the default signal handler is executed.

 ## Reference